wlei6277/eye_shopping/README.md

 Sex: Male

-I'm Damien, I want to see which skate board most of my friends like so it I can tell my mum what to buy me for christmas
+I'm Damien, I want to see which skate board most of my friends like so that I can tell my mum what to buy me for christmas

 I'm Damien, I want to see what colour jewelery girlfriend likes so that i know what to buy her for valentines day